mph-/lcapy/doc/netlists.rst

 - `thevenin()` Creates Thevenin oneport object viewed from nodes of the component.

-- `oneport()` Creates Thevenin or Noton oneport object as appropriate when viewed from nodes of the component.
+- `oneport()` Creates Thevenin or Norton oneport object as appropriate when viewed from nodes of the component.

 - `transfer(cpt)` Creates transfer function for the voltage across `cpt` divided by the voltage across the component.